ZacharyTao/Moments/README.md

 # Moments - Photo Sharing App

-Contact zacharywtao@gmail.com to join the internal testing group!
+Contact zacharywtao@gmail.com to join the internal testing group on TestFlight!

 ## Overview
 Moments is a social media application for iOS, designed to enhance real-time photo sharing experiences.
 Moments is not just about sharing images; it's about sharing experience.